js-mickey/Discord-OBS-Bot-Script/readme.md

 # Discord-OBS Bot Interface
-This is a simple python script to interface a discord chat bot with OBS.
+This is a simple python script to interface a discord chat bot with OBS via a local websocket (WSS).
 Currently it can activate or deactivate sources.

 ## Caveats
 This script is meant for use with a small, private Discord group.
 There's no role handling, so it shouldn't be deployed when there is the opportunity for public mischief.